 There is much else to be admired generally in Brown’s work that cannot be described here, but I hope to do more justice to it in an upcoming review of selected chapters from his book on translation.

-With specific reference to the Book of Moses, Brown, unlike the recent chapter by Wayment, explicitly acknowledges the prehistory of the JST as it is found in the Book of Mormon.
+With specific reference to the Book of Moses, Brown, unlike the recent chapter by Wayment, explicitly acknowledges the prehistory of the Joseph Smith Translation as it is found in the Book of Mormon.
 He makes it clear that the coming forth of a new Bible translation in the last days was foreseen by Nephi with as much certainty as was the coming forth of the Book of Mormon.

 He also recognizes the significant foreshadowings of Book of Moses teachings about the Fall of Adam and Eve in the Book of Mormon.